-When this document deals with Z80A instructions, and their synchronization is important with respect to timing differences, that the C0 counter is presented on 2 "time-line".
+When this document details Z80A instructions aligned with the CRTC, C0 counter is presented on 2 "time-line".
 The one with respect to C0 from the CRTC reference point and the one with respect to the display (pixels, ...) by the GATE ARRAY.

-It will therefore be a question of "CO from Vsync" (or COvs) and/or "CO from GA" when the assignment of the CRTC's registers is decisive in relation to the display of characters by the GATE ARRAY.
+It will be a question of "CO from Vsync" (or COvs) and/or "CO from GA" when the assignment of the CRTC's registers is decisive in relation to the display of characters by the GATE ARRAY.